 Greater Victoria Coalition to End Homelessness Society 211, 611 Discovery St Victoria BC V8T 5G4 Ph: (250) 370-1512 Purpose: To engage community organizations, governments and non-governmental agencies to work in partnership with each other and the broader community to lead and drive the commitment to end homelessness in the Capital Regional District of British Columbia.

-Greater Victoria Down Syndrome Society PO Box 35082 Victoria, BC V8T 5G2 Ph: (250) 479-7450 Purpose is to improve the lives of people who have Down Syndrome and those of their families.
+Greater Victoria Down Syndrome Society PO Box 35082 Victoria, BC V8T 5G2 Purpose is to improve the lives of people who have Down Syndrome and those of their families.
 To promote inclusion, community living, and better understanding of Down Syndrome.
 Provides educational opportunities to the membership and community related to Down Syndrome.
+Please e-mail email@example.com for more information.

-(The) Greater Victoria Festival Society 306-620 View Street, Victoria, BC V8W 1J6 (our current address is Volunteer Victoria) Ph: (250) 382-3111 Exists to annually facilitate the Island Farms Victoria Day Parade, Island Farms Santa’s Light Parade, Wicked Victoria, St Patrick’s Day and The Irish Whiskey Hooley– for the enjoyment of all residents & visitors in Greater Victoria.
+(The) Greater Victoria Festival Society 306-620 View Street, Victoria, BC V8W 1J6 (our current address is Volunteer Victoria) Ph: (250) 382-3111 Exists to annually facilitate the 123rd Victoria Day Parade, 39th Santa’s Light Parade, 2nd Annual Light Up The City, Wicked Victoria, St Patrick’s Day and The Irish Whiskey Hooley– for the enjoyment of all residents & visitors in Greater Victoria.
 Its mandate can be summarized by saying that the GVFS work very diligently – through its event delivery – to engage locals & tourists in fun & laughter while assisting local charities throughout the Greater Victoria area.

-Greater Victoria Housing Society 1 – 772 Bay Street Victoria, BC V8T 5E4 Ph: (250) 384-3434 Dedicated to providing affordable rental housing in Greater Victoria.
+Greater Victoria Housing Society 2326 Government Street Victoria, BC V8T 5G5 Ph: (250) 384-3434 Dedicated to providing affordable rental housing in Greater Victoria.

 Greater Victoria Performing Arts Festival 21-21 Dallas Road, Victoria, BC, V8V 4Z9 Ph: (250) 386-9223 Organization arranges, promotes and carries out adjudicated festivals for students in music and the performing arts, as well as other activities that further the development of artistic skills, appreciation of the arts and the pursuit of excellent in the arts.

-Greater Victoria Police Victim Services 850 Caledonia Avenue Victoria, BC V8T 5J8 Ph: (250) 995-7351 Services to victims of crime: provide liaison with police and other agencies in the criminal justice system; referral to helping agencies; assistance with an explanation of the court process; case information; personal support and assistance.
+Greater Victoria Police Victim Services Ph: (250) 995-7351 Works with police to provide emotional and practical support services to victims of crime or trauma: provides liaison with police and other agencies in the criminal justice system; referral to community supports; assistance with case information; Victim Impact Statements, Victim Assistance applications and the court system.

 (The) Greater Victoria Women’s Shelter Society (GVWSS) Ph: (250)-995-0058 Email: infoATgvwss.org As a registered charitable organization, they provide supportive housing for women & their children.
 Their current central program is Margaret Laurence House which provides second stage housing & support for women & their children leaving abusive relationships.